THOMASELOVE/431-classes-2026/class01/README.md

 ## As you walk in...

-Be sure to get one of the "A Convenient Piece of Paper" handouts. **Don't** write on it yet.
+Be sure to get one of the "A Convenient Piece of Paper" handouts. **Don't write on it yet**.
 Instead, get to know those around you.

 ## This is the README page for Class 01.